-As we head into the final stretch before RSA, CounterTack, like most cybersecurity organizations, is realizing how critical every day, every hour and every minute is, relative to the work we are doing for our customers in protecting their IT infrastructure.
+As we head into the final stretch before RSA, CounterTack, like most cyber security protection organizations, is realizing how critical every day, every hour and every minute is, relative to the work we are doing for our customers in protecting their IT infrastructure.

-And as each vendor, enterprise organization, partner and investor gets ready for five days of meetings, presentations, job interviews and cocktails, RSA is typically the platform for numerous announcements and cybersecurity advancements.
+And as each vendor, enterprise organization, partner and investor gets ready for five days of meetings, presentations, job interviews and cocktails, RSA is typically the platform for numerous announcements and cyber security tools advancements.

 One thing the industry should be looking at around this conference, is conceding some level of victory to attackers.
 Yes.
 Concede a little.
 This is the conversation that needs to happen while there's the biggest collection of cybersecurity industry types in one location.
 Let me explain.